antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 [StatePoint](http://llvm.org/docs/Statepoints.html) approach, with
 additions to convert the standard output format to the custom format expected by CoreCLR.
-We share some of the same concerns that Philip Reames echoed in the initial design of StatePoints.
+We share some of the same concerns that Philip Reames wrote about in the initial design of StatePoints.
 E.g. preservation of "GCness" through the optimizer is critical, but must not block optimizer transformations.
 Given this concern one of our open questions is how to enable testing to find GC holes that creep